Filiprogrammer/AlphabotSZUCar/docs/alphabot_assembly_guide.md

 ![frame50](frame50.png)

-Next, insert the positioning module into the DWM1000 tag holder.
+Now insert the positioning module configured as a tag into the DWM1000 tag holder.

 ![frame52](frame52.png)